Data analysis in Excel is generally limited to crunching numbers.

 “In short, AMAZING!
 Not only was the UI easy to learn, we were able to sync our outbound emails to automatically create new contacts based on the recipients’ domain.
 Having said that, the pricing is quite expensive and it's a blocker for us.
 We are still a small startup and we don't have the budget to pay the full price once our discount is over."

-This means that a custom extractor can be trained to highlight areas of interest for each team.
+A custom extractor can be trained to highlight areas of interest for each team.
 If you feel like customizing your own keyword extraction model, then you can always do it through MonkeyLearn.
-Here’s a handy tutorial on how to do exactly that.
+Here’s a tutorial on how to build a customer extractor on how to do exactly that.

 Net Promoter Score (NPS), customer surveys, comment sections, and social media entries can be analyzed for identifying relevant keywords at lightning speed to get the insights you are looking for.